 Soletair Power is uncompromising in terms of quality assurance.
 The parts such as the pumps, sensors, and process valves used in the deliveries are top brands and obtained from reliable suppliers.
 The components undergo several technical checkpoints before being put into use.

 The DAC units at Soletair Power follow a modular design principle allowing customers to install multiple units and assemble them on site.
-Customers may choose to get a unit with a large production capacity, or they can also get a regular unit and get add-on units later to increase capacities of production.
+Customers may choose to get a unit with a large production capacity, or they can also get a regular unit and get add-on units later to increase the capacities of production.

 About Soletair Power: